TripleATeam/QuarantineChef/reports/weekly_report_5-27.md

 - Taste profile support for the backend has been finished.

 **Plans/Goals:**
-- Finish our planned features for the web app and decide if we want to implement any stretch features.
+- Finish our planned features for the web server and decide if we want to implement any stretch features.
-- Get the web app live on the web as a static website.
+- Get the web server live on the web as a static website.
 - Figure out how to pass the taste profile data between the front end and the back end, or if the taste profile needs to be received from the database.
 - Refactor some hard coded values and restructure.